 If you aren’t sure if you have Part A coverage, look at your red, white and blue Medicare card.
 If you have Part A coverage, “Hospital (Part A)” is printed in the lower left hand corner of your card.
 Most people do not pay a premium for Part A coverage.
 Most do have to pay deductibles and co-insurance.

 Medicare Part B helps to cover your doctors’ visits, services and outpatient health care.
 This coverage is optional and the 2020 premiums for most individuals will be $144.60 per month.
-This coverage is optional and the 2019 premiums for most individuals will be $135 per month.
 Social Security determines each individual’s Medicare cost at the beginning of the year, as it depends on a number of factors.
 In addition to this monthly premium, most individuals also pay deductibles and co-insurance.
 If you have limited income, your county may be able to help you pay some or all of these costs, as well as the Part B premium.
 (For information on help paying Medicare costs, click here: Medicare Savings Programs)

 If you decline Part B coverage when it is first offered to you and later want that coverage, there may be a penalty that you need to pay each month in addition to the premium.
 Also, many county programs require that you take Medicare Part B in order to be eligible for additional health care assistance.
 You should carefully research the impact of turning down Part B coverage with your county office and the Social Security Administration.